gvwilson/thirdbit/src/fiction/iffy/index.md

 the Shepherds had undoubtedly changed their access codes already, and their network of shelters and greenhouses weren't actually as secret as they thought.

-Iffy expected to be locked in a cell next to Ignacio.
+Iffy expected to be locked in a cell next to Edson.
 Instead,
 a Marine ushered her up steeply-laddered steps to the hovercraft's cockpit.
 "Have a seat," Wales said,